A DIY That Will Make Your Breasts Larger & Your Waistline Smaller *snicker*

 Shoot me now.

-Note: Plastic shower curtain liner layer to protect your new blanket/curtain from any wetness.
+Use a plastic shower curtain liner to protect your new blanket/curtain from any wetness.

 HOW TO MAKE A SHOWER CURTAIN FROM AN IKEA THROW BLANKET